 More details regarding the practice can be found at: www.nhs.uk

 The Surgery is a Dispensing Practice.
-Patients who live more than 1.6km from a pharmacy can choose to pick up their medication from our Dispensary rather than a Pharmacy.
+Patients who live more than 1.6km from a pharmacy can choose to have their medication dispensed by us.

 We are now on Facebook

 We invited in our new MP to discuss the new GP contract and struggles of small rural Practices as a follow up meeting with our chair of our patient participation group Chris Ball.
 Thank you also to Councillor James Naish who attended to highlight the issues of parking and the crossroads petition.(see photo link).

 CQC action plan

 CQC Visit - The practice had a revisit on Tuesday 14th November 2017 from the CQC inspectors to access our action plan.
 The inspectors were satisfied with the outcome of the visit and the practice had completed all actions required.
 Well done to all members of staff involved.
 The new report can be found below or under the Care Quality Commission heading on the right of this page.